alternativeTime/GlycanBuilderVaadin7Version/README.md

 This project represents a port of the popular GlycanBuilder software tool from the native Java Swing/Applet environment to the Vaadin RIA platform.
 The two main advantages of this port are that it can be run in a web browser without any plug-ins, and providers a UI experience that doesn't break the visual flow of a web page in the same way that many Applets do.

-GlycanBuilderV shares a common code base with both the standalone and Applet versions of the GlycanBuilder software tool, and was until recently present in the G[GlycanBuilder Google Code site](http://code.google.com/p/glycanbuilder) under the sub directory [VaadinGlycanBuilder](http://code.google.com/p/glycanbuilder/source/browse/#hg%2FVaadinGlycanBuilder).
+GlycanBuilderV shares a common code base with both the standalone and Applet versions of the GlycanBuilder software tool, and was until recently present in the GlycanBuilder Google Code site](http://code.google.com/p/glycanbuilder) under the sub directory [VaadinGlycanBuilder](http://code.google.com/p/glycanbuilder/source/browse/#hg%2FVaadinGlycanBuilder).

 ## Code checkout and set up